|

 CO2 Doesn't hurt the ozone layer.. it makes it thicker.
 This is what causes global warming.
 The thinker the ozone layer gets, more heat is traped in side.

-How can it increase the ozone layer if CO2 isn't ozone?:P
+How can it increase the ozone layer if CO2 isn't ozone?

 Sulphuric gasses produced by factorys will eat a hole through the ozone layer however, even if CO2 doesn't.